sabi-h/qpyr/README.md

 # QPYR
-Python library for generating QR Codes, written with emphasis on readability.
-Ideal for learning QR Code standard at a deeper level.
-Production ready in near future 🚀🚀🚀.
+Python library for generating QR Codes, written with emphasis on readability ad correctness.
+Supports all versions of QR Codes from 1 - 40 🚀🚀🚀.

 ## Basic usage